hamilton89/FluVaxDES/README.md

 # FluVaxDES
 Optimizing Flu Clinic Staffing Schedule

-By: Alisa Hamilton, Emi Siler, and Parikshit Ranjeet Raje (in partial fullfillment of the course Operation Research)
+By: Alisa Hamilton, Emi Siler, and Parikshit Ranjeet Raje (Final Project, Operations Research, Whiting School of Engineering, Johns Hopkins University)

 Problem description: A university requires all affiliates to receive the flu vaccine and has clinics open on different days and campuses during the flu season.
 Clinic A is open four days and sees 800-1300 patients per day and has four nurses administering vaccinations each day.
 Students have reported waiting over 30 minutes to get vaccinated at Clinic A. We want to determine how many nurses are needed each hour to keep wait times under 30 minutes.